fbpx

 #5: Hydrate

-Drinking water throughout the workday is very important.
-Moreover, if you are going for your lunch run, you’ll want to ensure you are properly hydrated.
+Drinking water throughout the working day is very important for all office workers.
+Moreover, if you are going for your lunch run, youยดll want to ensure that you are properly hydrated.

-We recommend you try drinking 1-2 liters of water before the run.
-If it looks like it could be quite a sunny day, you could add an electrolyte tablet to ensure your body has all the essential minerals it needs.
+We recommend you try and drink 2l of water before the run and if it looks like it could be quite a sunny day, you could add an electrolyte tablet to ensure your body has all the essential minerals and is not lacking.

-For those who do not have access to shower facilities, a small towel, baby wipes, and deodorant will become our new best friends!
+For those of us who do not have access to shower facilities, baby wipes and deodorant will become our new best friends!

 A package of wet wipes.

-The key here is being creative.
+Being creative is the key here.
 Depending on how you feel and how these runs fit into your weekly plan, you’ll be able to try some different types of runs.
-The key, as always, is to be as time-efficient as possible.
+The key as always is to be as time-efficient as possible.

 We recommend these 30 minutes running sessions: